UPPMAX/R-matlab-julia-HPC/docs/julia/batchJulia.rst

 In order to use the NVIDIA GPUs with Julia (UPPMAX, HPC2N, and LUNARC), you will need to load a CUDA toolkit module on the cluster and install the ``CUDA`` package in Julia.

-In the case of AMD GPUs with Julia (PDC and HPC2N), you will need to load a ROCM toolkit module on the cluster and install the ``AMDGPU`` package in Julia as in the next sequence of commands.
+In the case of AMD GPUs for Julia (PDC and HPC2N), you will need to load a ROCM toolkit module on the cluster and install the ``AMDGPU`` package in Julia as in the next sequence of commands.